-The student can choose 9 EC in the elective part of the program.
-The student is allowed to do extra courses from the table above or choose one of the courses in the table below.
-He can also choose as electives master courses from other programmes as long as they widen or deepen the students program/ at least have the scope, breadth and depth of a regular Master's program.
+The student can choose 6 EC in the elective part of the program.
+The student is allowed to do extra units of study from the table above or choose one of the units of study in the table below.
+He can also choose as electives master units of study from other programmes as long as they widen or deepen the students program/ at least have the scope, breadth and depth of a regular Master's program.

-Name of course component EC Period or semester Level
+Name of units of study EC Period or semester Level

 Practical Internship 6 Semester 1 + 2 N.A.

-Docentenopleiding 9 (30) Semester 1 + 2 N.A.
+Docentenopleiding 6 (30) Semester 1 + 2 N.A.

 Short Literature Review 6 N.A.
 N.A.

 Extension Master Research Project 6 N.A.
 600

-^{} The course Docentenopleiding is taught in Dutch and comprises 30 EC, of which 9 EC can be used in the elective part of the programme.
+\ The unit of study Docentenopleiding is taught in Dutch and comprises 30 EC, of which 6 EC can be used in the elective part of the programme.